Jennette McCurdy: Acting

+McCurdy revealed on the Empty Inside podcast, during an interview with actress Anna Faris, that she had retired from professional acting.
+McCurdy stated she had been pushed into acting as a child by her mother, and soon became her family's primary source of income.
+She became "ashamed" of the roles she had played in the past, and after seeking therapy in the late 2010s, McCurdy decided to quit acting.
+When iCarly was revived in 2020 for Paramount+, McCurdy declined to reprise her role of Sam Puckett.

+Music

 In June 2008, McCurdy announced that she was working on her debut album.
 The first single, "So Close", was released on March 10, 2009.
-On May 19, her cover of the Amanda Stott song "Homeless Heart" was released.
+On May 19, her cover version of the Amanda Stott song "Homeless Heart" was released.
 It was released in honor of McCurdy's recently deceased friend Cody Waters, who died at the age of nine from brain cancer, and 20% of the proceeds were donated to the Cody Waters Foundation.
 She met Waters through St. Jude Children's Research Hospital.

 In mid-2009, McCurdy was offered a record deal from both Big Machine Records and Capitol Records Nashville.
 McCurdy signed to Capitol Nashville.
 On April 16, 2010, samples of selected songs from McCurdy's upcoming debut country album were released online.
 The song clips were released for fans to vote for which one they believed should be McCurdy's first radio single.
 "Not That Far Away" received the most votes, and was released to country radio on May 24, 2010, and iTunes on June 1.

 McCurdy's debut EP, Not That Far Away, was released on August 17, 2010.
 Her second single, "Generation Love", was released as a digital download on March 22, 2011, followed by its release to radio on April 25, 2011.
 McCurdy released a second EP, Jennette McCurdy, on February 8, 2012 at the clothing retailer Justice.
 Jennette McCurdy, her debut album, was released on June 5.
 Shortly after the release, McCurdy confirmed that she had left Capitol Nashville citing conflicts of a new series in which she was cast.
 In 2022, McCurdy described her music career as "a much-regretted country music blip".